marcobonici/marcobonici.github.io/blog/fisher-plot.md

 \sigma_i = \sqrt{C_{ii}}.
 \end{equation}

-But we have not finished yet: the correlation matrix can be used to evaluate the correlation between parameters.
+But we have not finished yet: we can also obtain the correlation between the model parameters.
 Let us focus on the $2\mathrm{D}$ marginalized posterior of two parameters, namely $x$ and $y$.
-The posterior is represented by an ellipses, whose semi-axes are given by:
+The posterior is represented by an ellipses, whose semi-axes are given
+by:
 \begin{equation}
 a^{2}=\frac{\sigma_{x}^{2}+\sigma_{y}^{2}}{2}+\sqrt{\frac{\left(\sigma_{x}^{2}-
 \sigma_{y}^{2}\right)^{2}}{4}+\sigma_{x y}^{2}}